RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 7. To present the budget to the membership for discussion
 8. To provide SMC with monthly reports of all financial transactions
 9. To act as liaison with SMC in preparing quarterly financial statements and annual taxes.
-10. To coordinate Redbud’s efforts to maintain charitable actions and donations through VC Cares, an effort established in 2011, and/or involvement in the Inter Cooperative Union (ICU).
+10. To coordinate Redbud’s efforts to maintain charitable actions and donations through RB Cares, an effort established in 2011, and/or involvement in the Inter Cooperative Union (ICU).
 The House must vote on what the treasurer’s project should be at the beginning of each semester.
-The treasurer must coordinate with the SHOC to host the VC Cares event.
+The treasurer must coordinate with the SHOC to host the RB Cares event.
 Even if the Treasurer is part of the ICU, the house may vote for another house member to be an ICU Rep.<sup>17</sup>,<sup>29</sup>
 11. To purchase house gift (see Section VII.
 “Gift Account”).<sup>18</sup>
 See the Bylaws of Von Cramm, Inc and the Treasurer's Handbook by Jim Moss and Dave Burchfield for a more complete description of these duties.